fransimo/esta-en-todos-nosotros/content_book/docs/gratitude/_index.md

 bookToc: false
 ---

-# Agradecimientos
+# Acknowledgments

-## Institucionales
+## Institutional

-Este proyecto cuenta con la colaboración con [Casa Planas](https://casaplanas.org/).
+This project is carried out in collaboration with [Casa Planas](https://casaplanas.org/).

-La _primera parte_ contó con fondos de Europa Creativa.
+The _first part_ was funded by Creative Europe.

 ## Artistas y amigos